-Excerpt from Chapter -11 - Picnic and Panic
+Excerpt from Chapter -11 - Picnic with Panic

 return to home page

 "...A picnic by a creek is just what it takes to finish five years of college work.
 Birds competing, amongst Nature's perfectly arranged tree branches; a symphonic background of sweet sounds and gently rushing water makes everything about this place a wonderful plein-air déjeuner (lit. trans.
 Fr.; an outdoor dinner or, a picnic).
 But as nature does not like or consent to being perfect forever, as Marci closed her eyes under her sunglasses, a strange and hazy vision started to form in her vivid imagination.
 She realistically decided a while back that her visions were not a bunch of hallucinatory litter caused by too much coffee.
 Resolving to abstain during a college exam, after having super dosed on several lattes, sometimes she would see floating white shapes, which resembled grotesquely shaped refrigerators or stoves.

 At that point, she knew to back off on caffeine loading for a while.
 That routine worked great for a comfortable slide through an extremely difficult and long exam, but Marceline certainly did not overdo the habit.

 But this time was different,

 Marci was having a vision from the past; a warning of danger.
 Suddenly, in the quiet of that summer afternoon, Marci's vision from her ancestral past, was a warning of approaching danger.
 The vision was there again; this time it was in the form of knights in full armor except they had no helmets and their grimaced faces bore painful expressions of battle.
 They rushed into her field of vision in a full gallop, stopped, reared up their horses and made menacing gestures toward her with their swords.
-After looking left and right, they spurned their horses and galloped ahead at full speed right over Marci and up the hill, the two girls came down before lunch.
+After looking left and right, they spurned their horses and galloped ahead at full speed, right over Marci and up the hill, that the two girls came down earlier.